- This event has passed.

 Evening Opening – Supper at Sundown BBQ

-On Friday 29th August we will be extending the sunflower field opening times to include 6pm to 9pm.
+On one or two evenings we expect to be extending the sunflower field opening times to include 6pm to 9pm.
 The site will be open as usual during this time to come and enjoy the sunflowers and the wonderful Suffolk countryside, including for dogs as described above.

 Between 5pm (normal closing time) and reopening at 6pm for the evening event, you are welcome to stay at the field, but please be patient as we rearrange the picnic area; you may need to move to accommodate the changes.